 With OpenShift, the preferred way of specifying your account license key and defining where logging should go is to use environment variables.
 This means it is not necessary to use an agent configuration file to get the agent working.
 However, without the agent configuration file, it is not possible to customize other agent settings.

 If you enable server-side configuration for your application, you do not need an agent configuration file.
-This is done from the Application settings in the New Relic APM user interface application.
+This is done from the Application settings in the APM user interface application.
 Using server-side configuration you can override core settings for the agent.
 When a change is made to a setting via the UI, the agent running within each of your web application processes will be notified, and it will pick up the changed settings.

 However, some agent features are incompatible with server-side configuration.
 In these cases, use an agent configuration file pushed up with your web application to OpenShift.